DropMorePackets/berghain/README.md

 Customize the maps under [`examples/haproxy/maps/`](examples/haproxy/maps/) and the `public_endpoint` ACLs before use.
 Map keys are lowercase literal substrings without whitespace.
 User-Agent headers are trivial to spoof, so this policy is traffic shaping only; it must not protect authenticated or otherwise sensitive endpoints.
-Set `BERGHAIN_SOURCE_LOG_KEY` to an independent, high-entropy secret so the alternative config's access-log source pseudonyms do not use the local-development fallback.

 ## Running with Docker